General Terms and Conditions of SEDI-ATI Fibres Optiques

-- labour dispute, total or partial strike at the Supplier or the Customer,
+- labor dispute, total or partial strike at the Supplier or the Customer,

-- labour disputes, total or partial strikes by suppliers, service providers, carriers, posts, public services, etc,
+- labor disputes, total or partial strikes by suppliers, service providers, carriers, posts, public services, etc,

 - mandatory injunction by the public authorities (import ban, embargo, etc.),